adobe/storefront-product-listing-page/README.md

 };
 ```

+For more robust examples, please see our [Examples folder](https://github.com/adobe/storefront-product-listing-page/tree/main/src/examples)

 ## Hosting with CDN

 Follow the below instructions on how to host with CDN and update your Commerce store to include your new product listing page.